openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

   ...
 ```

-The new controller will add the pause annotation on the machineHealthChecks when the clusterVersion's `Progressing`
-condition switches to `"True"`.
-When that condition switches back to `"False"`, the controller will remove the
+When the clusterVersion's `Progressing` condition switches to `"True"`, the new controller will iterate all
+machineHealthCheck resources, and add the pause annotation to all of them which are not paused already.
+For tracking
+which resources are being paused by the controller, it will also add a `machine.openshift.io/paused-for-upgrade: ""`
 annotation.

+During the cluster upgrade, the controller will also pause and mark all newly created machineHealthChecks.
+When a machineHealthCheck is unpaused by another party though, the controller will not pause it again, in order
+to allow admins to explicitly start remediation during upgrades.

+When the clusterVersion condition switches back to `"False"`, the controller will remove both annotations from all
+machineHealthChecks, which were paused by this controller.

 The new controller will be implemented in the `openshift/machine-api-operator` repository, and be deployed in the
 `machine-api-controllers` pod, both alongside the machine-healthcheck-controller.